 “Joint Operating Entity (JOE)” means an entity that meets the requirements of Section 5(b)(7) of Northwest Power Act, 16 U.S.C. § 839c(b)(7).

 “Light Load Hours (LLH)” means: 1) hours ending 0100 through 0600 and 2300 through 2400 hours PPT, Monday through Saturday, and 2) all hours on Sundays and holidays as designated by NERC.
-BPA may update this definition as necessary to conform to standards of the WECC, NAESB, or NERC.
+BPA may propose to update this definition in a 7(i) process to conform to standards of the WECC, NAESB, or NERC.

 “Load Following Customer” means a customer purchasing the Load Following Product.

-“Load Following Product” means an amount of Firm Requirements Power sold to a customer to meet its Net Requirement pursuant to BPA’s power product defined in the Load Following purchase obligation under the CHWM Contracts.
+“Load Following” or “Load Following Product” means an amount of Firm Requirements Power sold to a customer to meet its Net Requirement pursuant to BPA’s power product defined in the Load Following purchase obligation under the CHWM Contracts.

 “Low Density Discount (LDD)” means the discount authorized by Section 7(d)(1) of the Northwest Power Act, 16 U.S.C. § 839e(d)(1).